Posts Tagged ‘college credit’

 Would you want to go to one of these “bookish” schools?
 Leave a comment!

-Lately at Cappex.com, we’ve been getting a lot of questions about the difference between weighted GPA, unweighted GPA and class rank when it comes to college admissions.
+What’s the difference between weighted GPA, unweighted GPA and class rank?
 Does taking harder classes and AP classes actually pay off in college admissions?
-How do college admissions compare weighted and unweighted GPAs? where does my class rank fit in with all of this?
+How do college admissions compare weighted and unweighted GPAs?
+And where does class rank fit in with all of this?

 Fortunately, we’ve got some answers for you.
 Mark Montgomery of Montgomery Educational Consulting answers questions about weighted and unweighted GPAs in a blog post saying: